 - Ways to improve our healthcare system are poorly communicated

-Our seasoned team with years of hands-on experience in healthcare and business is able to fill these gaps through our thorough working knowledge of how our current system works, what makes it not work and how a single-payer plan can affordably provide what we need.
+Our seasoned team with years of hands-on experience in healthcare and business is able to fill these gaps through our thorough working knowledge of how our current system works, what makes it not work and how a less complex healthcare plan can affordably provide what we need.
 (Find out about us.)

 How can this work?
 See for yourself and read our full comprehensive analysis or take a quick look at our executive summary, brief outline or basic elements.

 First let's cover those three problems.